-Application : Applied Explanation on : application of the practice Articulated in the Board Charter are governance processes such as the composition and role of the Board, including matters reserved for the Board's decision.
+Application : Applied Explanation on application of the practice Articulated in the Board Charter are governance processes such as the composition and role of the Board, including matters reserved for the Board's decision.
 The Board Charter also encompasses the duties to be discharged in relation to the Board, Management and shareholder relationships.
 The key principles and values that govern the Company's ethos, amongst other particulars, are also laid out in this Board Charter.
-The Board will conduct a periodic review on the Board Charter and will make necessary amendments to ensure that this primary source of reference remains consistent with the Board objectives in accordance to Part 8 of the Board Charter.
-The Board had endorsed the Board Charter on 10 June 2019 and this full document is made accessible via the Company's website.
-Explanation for : departure Large companies are re encouraged to complete quired to complete the columns below.
-Non-large companies are the columns below.
-Measure : Timeframe :
+The Board will conduct a periodic review on the Board Charter and will make necessary amendments to ensure that this primary source of reference remains consistent with the Board objectives in accordance to Part 10 of the Board Charter.
+The Board had during the year updated the Board Charter on 29 May 2020.
+The full document is made accessible via the Company's website.
+The Board keeps itself abreast of the responsibilities delegated to each Board Committee, and matters deliberated at each Board Committee meeting through the minutes of the Board Committee meetings and reports from the respective Board Committee Chairmen, which are presented to the Board during Board meetings at the appropriate regular intervals.
+The Board has undertaken an assessment of the training needs of each of its Directors and ensured that all its members undergo the necessary training programmes as prescribed and other training programmes to enable the discharge of duties effectively.
+The Directors had also continuously kept themselves abreast of the relevant developments in the marketplace through the updates and briefings by the Company Secretaries, Internal Auditors and External Auditors, communications with other Directors.
+Explanation for : departure

+Large companies are re encouraged to complete below.
+Non-large companies are

+Measure :

+Timeframe :